rajatshet5/lybrate.com-Clone/README.md

 3) Sign up as a new User or a new Doctor by entering your details.
 4) Login as a User or a Doctor and any of the above mentioned features can be performed.
 (Without Signing up / Logging in, a user can make a clinic booking appointment, ask questions anonymously and perform Search operations.)

+Sample email id and password to login as a Doctor without Signing up:

+-email: merlinpatrao@gmail.com
+-password: merlinpatrao